 What to Do After a Venture Capitalist Rejects Your Business Plan

 Starting a business is a matter of heart.
-Sure, there are plenty of tangible items to check off your startup to do list but at the core is an idea – your idea – and what you believe it will bring to the world.
+Sure, there are plenty of tangible items to check off your startup to-do list but at the core is an idea – your idea – and what you believe it will bring to the world.

 Perhaps that’s why a rejection from a venture capitalist can feel so defeating.
 As much faith as you have in your business plan, it stings when someone else isn’t as enthusiastic.
-When you add in the financial cost of a rejection of your business plan by a VC, it is a tough entrepreneurial pill to swallow.
+When you add in the financial cost of the rejection of your business plan by a VC, it is a tough entrepreneurial pill to swallow.

 The good news is that a VC funding denial isn’t the end of the road.
 You can still land funding for your startup – here are a few things to try:

 Try to see look at the rejection as an opportunity and not a loss.
 Chances are the word “no” wasn’t the only one the VC said when handing your business plan back to you.
 What else did he or she tell you?
 What about your plan made him or her doubt it?
 Why was he or she unwilling to invest on the spot?
 There is a reason that venture capitalists are the ones holding the purse strings; they know a thing or two about the business world and what parts make up a smart investment.
-Of course no individual can definitively predict the success or failure of a business idea, but if you pay attention to what the VC said during your pitch you may glean some valuable information on which direction you should take next.
+Of course, no individual can definitively predict the success or failure of a business idea, but if you pay attention to what the VC said during your pitch you may glean some valuable information on which direction you should take next.

 Once you’ve received VC feedback, even in the form of rejection, apply it to your business strategy.
 Are there parts of your business that are unusually risky?
 Decide where you are willing to compromise and tweak your business plan to make it more investor-friendly.
 You can always add in some of your more progressive (read: risky) business ideas once you start bringing in some revenue.
 While 5- and 10-year plans are valuable, it’s okay to focus on your immediate needs in order to get funded.
 Edit your business plan until it is the best laid one for VC acceptance.